nefarius/ViGEm.github.io/docs/projects/DsHidMini/DS4-Mode-User-Guide.md

 ## Lightbar color -> LEDs translation

 By default, DsHidMini sets the LEDs on the DS3 to show the current battery level (4 = full -> 1 = low).
 When setting the correct lightbar color values with DS4Windows it is possible to control the LEDs on the DS3, which can be useful to represent the current selected profile or alternative ways on showing the battery level by using macros or the built-in battery level indicator.
 Beware that functions in DS4windows that make the lightbar flash, pulse or randomize the colors (rainbow mode) are not supported and will make the LEDs won't behave as expected.
-Because of this, the function "Flash Lightbar at High Latency" does not work as intended when a DS3.
+Because of this, the function "Flash lightbar at High Latency" does not work as intended when a DS3.

 !!!
 Unsupported color values won't change the LEDs any further until a new supported color value is set.